HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 If you get the error "Depends: docker-ce but it is not installable" take a look at [here #5](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues/5)
 # Accessing your Homeassistant Website
-Access your Homeassistant-WebGUI by entering the following in your browser’s address bar.
+Access your Homeassistant-GUI by entering the following in your browser’s address bar.
 Make sure to use **http** and **NOT** https.
 You can also use the hostname that you set, like shown in the second example.
-To find out your Pi's IP you can either look in your routers network tab or use the following command.
+To find out your Pi's IP you can either look in your router's network tab or use the following command.
 The standard homeassistant port is **8123**.
 ```
 hostname -I